 ^AM interacts with the ATU Mode Switch ("global" or "per band, per antenna"), see the ^AA command.
 When ATU Mode Switch is "global", ATU MODE changes by ^AM are "global".
-This setting can be changed by holding the ATU MODE button on the KBA1500 front papel.

-This setting can be changed by holding the ATU MODE button on the KPA1500 front panel.
+This setting can also be changed by holding the ATU MODE button on the KPA1500 front panel.